antonyme/currentcy/README.md

 # currentcy
-The objective is to have a CSV file in your dropbox containing monthly exchange rate data with EUR as a base.<br />
+The objective is to have a CSV file in your dropbox containing monthly exchange rate data.<br />
 The resulting CSV follows this format:
 ```
 201804,EUR,1.00000